LorenzoPecorari/iot_project/code/helper/README.md

 This is the air-quality detection sensor used for monitoring how stale the air is inside the room.
 For this component it is adopted a sampling of the analog output provided as output in different situations for estabilishing a which level is needed to interact with the environment.
 Even if it provides also a digital output, it is preferred to use the analog one for threshold compatibilities.

 #### NPN S8050 transistor and cooling fan ####
 NPN transistor that is capable to amplify and/or commute signals for small devices like these that are used for the project.
 Using the signal coming from the GPIO pin, it can be used to manage the functioning of the cooling fan managed by the ESP32.
-So, collector is collector is linked to the negative connector of the fan, the base to the GPIO of the mcu and emitter to ground.
+So, collector is linked to the negative connector of the fan, the base to the GPIO of the mcu through a resistence and emitter to ground.
+This system gives the possibility to manage the on/off of the fan: when the GPIO is setted to 1, fan starts to turn; otherwise with the GPIO setted to 0, the fan stops.

 The fan is controlled through the previously described component and its capable to (virtually!) decrease or increase the temperature.
 Differently from some others fans, it has no possibility to change the speed of the fan due to lack of third pin.